fboucquez/symbol-bootstrap/docs/start.md

       When provided, Bootstrap will not use a password, so private keys will be stored in plain text.
 Use with caution.

   --offline
-      If --offline is used, Bootstrap rejects any offline operation when generating the configuration.
+      If --offline is used, Bootstrap rejects any online operation when generating the configuration.

   --password=password
       A password used to encrypt and decrypt private keys in preset files like addresses.yml and preset.yml.
 Bootstrap